fuzzthink/gitstats/README.md

 # GitStats, slightly enhanced

-This fork of [gitstats](https://github.com/hoxu/gitstats).
+This is a fork of [gitstats](https://github.com/hoxu/gitstats).
 It adds the following fixes/enhancements:

 - Ability to read a gitstats config file in source repo
 - Fixed the inability to specify `commit_begin`